-Each active call on the MBG requires two UDP ports for the RTP stream.
-Some SIP calls (video, T.38) may require four or more ports.
-(Two ports per SDP media line are required.)
+Each active call on the MBG requires four UDP ports: two for RTP and two for RTCP streams.
+Some SIP calls (video, T.38) might require eight or more ports.
+(Two ports for RTP plus two ports for RTCP per SDP media line are required).
 Ports are only used while calls are actually active, and are released upon the end of the call, or, for MiNet, end of the stream (which may be a hold or transfer, not actually the end of the "call").

-The default SRTP port range of 20000-31000 provides enough ports for over 5000 simultaneous voice calls or 2500 video calls.
-For smaller sites, this range can be reduced if desired.
+The default voice port range of 20002-29999 provides enough ports for 2499 simultaneous voice calls, while the default video port range of 30000-30999 provides enough ports for 249 simultaneous video calls.
+These ranges can be reduced for smaller sites, if needed.
+The resulting ranges must be large enough to support all concurrent and transient calls.
+These ranges can also be moved for specific network requirements.
 However, be sure any third-party firewalls have the matching range programmed.
 Mismatches between a DMZ firewall and the MBG will result in some calls having no audio (or one-way audio).
-This problem appears after many successful calls and is cleared by a reset of the MBG.